Safe, healthy sugar alternatives are perfect for your dog treat recipes.

 All of this makes carob another superfood sweetener.

-You can replace the sugar your recipe calls for with an equal measure of carob powder.
+You can replace the sugar your recipe calls for with an equal measure of carob powder, or replace cocoa powder the same way.

 Carob chips can be used to make dog-friendly carob-chip cookies.
 Not all carob chips get melt-y and gooey the way chocolate chips do when baking, but some do.
 They won't keep that softness once cooled, but they still taste delicious and your dog will enjoy them as much as you enjoy your chocolate chips!